 Consult a healthcare provider if you experience any of the following:

-• Vision is affected
+• Vision is significantly affected

-• You have chronic dry eyes
+• You have frequent eye infections

 Talk to a Healthcare Provider